jack-werner/aws-glue-studio-custom-transform/README.md

 The `Missing` column indicates which lines of code are not covered by the tests that were run.
 If you look at the `case_transforms.py` file you'll see that those lines are only the ones that deal with converting the DynamicFrame to a DataFrame and back, which we didn't want to test.
 If you did want to increase your coverage you could of course write new tests for the `case_transform` method that mocked the `DynamicFrame` class.

-## Github Actions for Terraform deployment
+## Deploying Transforms with Terraform

 The setup to integrate Terraform with your AWS account and GitHub repo is out of scope for this readme, but if you do not already have an existing workflow with Terraform I would recommend following the setup guide [here](https://developer.hashicorp.com/terraform/tutorials/cloud-get-started) for using Terraform Cloud with the VCS workflow since it is the easiest to get started with.

+Once you have that setup, your Terraform workspace will watch your GitHub repo and automatically apply your Terraform when changes are pushed to your main branch.
+You can then go into your Terraform workspace and manually confirm the apply to build your resources and push the transforms to your AWS environment.

-Once you have your Terraform workspace set up and connected to your AWS account, see `main.tf` to see how to use the module to make it easy to add your transforms to your AWS account.
-Adding your new custom transform would look something like this
+Once you have your Terraform workspace set up and connected to your AWS account you are ready to deploy custom transforms.
+You can see an example of using the `custom_glue_studio_transform` module for the case transform in the `main.tf` file.
+You can follow that example to add your own transforms by adding something like this

 ```terraform
 module "your_new_transform_name" {